 Child protection concern formsTake a look at example safeguarding forms for recording child protection concerns and disclosures, from a local authority and schools.
 Plus, find a template spreadsheet you can download and use to track concerns and referrals in your school.

-Conducting 'safe and well' checksIs there guidance on conducting 'safe and well' checks?
-We relay advice on schools' responsibilities relating to home visits to check on pupils’ welfare.
-You will also find guidance on schools’ and LAs’ duty to conduct ‘reasonable enquiries’ into a child’s whereabouts before removing them from roll.
+Conducting 'safe and well' checksFind out about conducting home visits to check on pupils’ welfare.
+Understand when and how to conduct ‘reasonable enquiries’ into a child’s whereabouts before removing them from the school roll.

 Gathering staff feedback on safeguarding: questionnaireIs there a staff questionnaire for views on a school’s approach to safeguarding?
 We worked with one of our associate education experts to create a questionnaire designed to gather staff feedback on a school's approach to safeguarding.
 We also link to further questionnaires.

-Safeguarding: training requirementsAll staff should have safeguarding and child protection training.
-Find out what this should include, and how this differs for the DSL, headteachers, governors and volunteers.
+Safeguarding training requirementsAll staff should have safeguarding and child protection training.
+Find out what this should include, and how this differs for the DSL, headteacher, governors and volunteers.
 Use our Safeguarding Training Centre to help you save time and stay compliant.

-Supervision meetings for EYFS staffEarly years providers must arrange for staff who work with children to have supervision meetings, to support them and ensure pupils are safeguarded effectively.
-Read this article to see what the EYFS framework says, and find out how others are putting this into practice.
+Supervision meetings for EYFS staffEarly years providers must arrange for staff who work with children to have supervision, to support staff and make sure pupils are safeguarded effectively.
+Find out what the EYFS framework says about supervision and see how others are putting this into practice.